brightmachine/scrutiny/README.md

 # Scrutiny

-Scrutiny helps your laravel project ensure that its current server environment is configured and running as planned.
+Scrutiny helps your Laravel 5.1+ project ensure that its current server environment is configured and running as planned.

+## Problem

+Have you ever been in the situation where you've moved servers and forgotten to:

+1. Get your queue running?
+2. Add the cron job to run your schedule?
+3. Install an obscure program that your reporting uses once a month?
+4. Enable a PHP extension that you need for an API?

+This is the scenario Scrutiny was built to address – use the availability monitor you have setup (like pingdom) to also monitor other important aspects of your environment.

+This means your availability monitor notifies you of any problems with your server environment setup instead of waiting for your clients or customers to tell you something is wrong.

 ## Installation